-Learning in commutative algebra & models for random algebraic structures, Workshop on applications of machine learning, organized by Alexander Kasprzyk, Yang-Hui He, Tom Oliver.
+Learning in commutative algebra & models for random algebraic structures, Workshop on applications of machine learning ("DANGER"), organized by Alexander Kasprzyk, Yang-Hui He, Tom Oliver.
 Online.
 25-26 August 2021.

 What is a Markov basis? a talk in the series "My Favorite Theorem" organized by the SIAM student chapter at IIT.
 Online.
 March 2021.